 Open year around Thurs. – Sat.
 12–8 Sun.
 12-5

 Stoney Ridge Winery & Vineyards is a boutique winery that brings wine country to Grand Rapids.
-Located less than 30 minutes from Grand Rapids, you can relax and enjoy hand crafted wine from our grapes, food and amazing views.
-Handicapped assessable, > Read More
+Located less than 30 minutes from Grand Rapids, you can relax and enjoy hand crafted wine from our grapes, hard cider, food and amazing views.
+Handicapped > Read More

 Wells Orchards